hyperads/docs/source/includes/_native.md

     </FrameLayout>
 </RelativeLayout>
 ```

 >  Modify the onAdLoaded function above to retrieve the ad properties.
-For example:
+The SDK will log the impression and handle the click automatically.

 ```java
 private NativeAd nativeAd;